rage/programming-23/data/part-2/1-programming_terminology.md

 <sample-output>

 condition: True
-wages before: 276.0
+wages before: 120
-wages after doubling: 276.0
+wages after doubling: 120
-Daily wages: 276.0 euros
+Daily wages: 120.0 euros

 </sample-output>

-It seems the value stored in `daily_wages` is correct at first - `hourly_wage = 23.0` and `hours = 12`, and 23.0 * 12 = 276.0.
-The command which is supposed to double the figure doesn't do so, however, so there must be problem with the command.
+It seems the value stored in `daily_wages` is correct at first: `hourly_wage = 20.0` and `hours = 6`, and 20.0 * 6 = 120.0.
+The command which is supposed to double the figure doesn't do so, however, so there must be a problem with the command.
 And indeed the command

 ```python
 daily_wages * 2